 Sunlight alters the physical and chemical properties of crude oil spilled at sea.
-These alterations to oil properties impact the fate, transport, and efficacy of chemical agents used to clean up spilled oil.
+We study how these alterations impact the fate, transport, and efficacy of chemical agents used to clean up spilled oil.

 Dissolved Organic Matter

 Sunlight can completely oxidize DOM into CO2, a greenhouse gas, and partially alter DOM into new compounds.
-These alterations impact the lability of DOM to microbes.
-Most of our DOM work focuses on permafrost DOM draining arctic soils.
+We study the rates and controls of these reactions.

 The Ward Lab

 Our facility is housed in Fye Laboratory as part of the Marine Chemistry and Geochemistry Department at WHOI.
 We are broadly interested in characterizing the rates and pathways of organic carbon degradation in aquatic ecosystems.
-We study lots of different types of organic carbon, including naturally derived organic carbon, like dissolved organic matter, and anthropogenic contaminants, like crude oil and plastics.
+We study lots of different types of organic carbon, including naturally derived organic carbon, like dissolved organic matter, and organic pollutants, like crude oil and plastics.

 - Ward, C.P. & Overton, E.B.
 How the 2010 Deepwater Horizon spill reshaped our understanding of crude oil photochemical weathering at sea: a past, present, and future perspective.
 2020.
 Environmental Sciences: Processes & Impacts.
 22, 1125-1138.